 In some others, though, the effect is more gradual and the person blames the cellulite on diet, lack of exercise, too much coffee, not drinking enough water etc.

-Of course the latter do contribute to cellulite, but the main triggering factor is excess estrogen, not lack of water etc.
+Of course the latter do contribute to cellulite, but the main triggering factor in that case is excess estrogen, not lack of water etc.

 3/ Why are my thighs getting bigger overnight: pregnancy